Cord Cutting Guides, News, and Reviews

 Find the best CenturyLink offers and promotions here.

-I became a cord cutter to save money and avoid fees from moving around so much.
-CenturyLink offers internet plans with reliable high speed that are priced for the frugal value-seekers like myself.
-As much as I wish there were plans with speeds up to 200 or 300 Mbps, the regular monthly rate for plans with that speed from most providers is higher than CenturyLink’s gigabit plan.
+I became a cord-cutter to save money and avoid fees from moving around so much, and CenturyLink offers reliable internet plans with high speeds priced for frugal value-seekers.
+I wish there were plans with speeds up to 200 or 300 Mbps, but the regular monthly rate for plans with that speed from most providers is higher than CenturyLink’s gigabit plan.
 Whether it’s DSL or fiber internet, CenturyLink has plans with low prices.